preciofishbone/OmniaDocsG2/working-with-events/implementation-example/index.rst

 ***************
 The following settings has been used for the pages:

-**Not update yet.
-Will be finished in a day or two.**

-When a manager/page editor creates a new event - meaning a new event page - the following settings are available in this example, and can be edited later:
+When a manager/page editor creates a new event - meaning a new event page - the following settings are set up in this example:

 .. image:: event-implementation-settings-1-new.png